zehengl/zehengl.github.io/content/blog/simple-web-scraper/index.md

 With the help of "Inspect", we can conclude the structure:

 1. The base url is "**http://opendatacanada.com/corporation.php**"
 2. Areacodes are list items (li) that placed within `<ul class="list-inline">`.
-The first "ul" is a list of provinves abbr.
+The first "ul" is a list of province abbrs.
 The last "ul" is a list of random links.
 3. For each address page, access the base url with parameter "postal=**xxx**", where **xxx** is an areacode
 4. Addresses are table rows (tr)